marcinofulus/iCSEbook1/school/source/abitur/2013/en/erwartungswert.rst

 **Solution of part b**

-In general, the expected value of the distribution can be computed with the formula
+Generally, the expected value of the distribution can be computed with the formula

 .. math::